amarmeena/places-to-live-scraper/README.md

 ### Scraping Process:
-Step 1.
-Scrape names of all major cities
+1. Scrape names of all major cities
     Using: https://en.wikipedia.org/wiki/List_of_United_States_cities_by_population

-Step 2.
-Scrape Tech Salaries for each city
+2. Scrape Tech Salaries for each city

-Step 3.
-Scrape Housing Prices for each city
+3. Scrape Housing Prices for each city

-Step 4.
-Scrape weather data
+4. Scrape weather data
     a.
 Number of overcast days
     b.
 Number of days with over 90 degrees